Next Fed Chair Will Help Determine Pace Of Interest Rate Hikes

 There are multiple reports, quoting unnamed White House sources, that Trump has told aides Cohn is out of the running and that Trump wants Cohn to remain in the White House and work on the tax overhaul.

 Warsh was once considered the front-runner.
 But he, too, has advocated for higher interest rates.
-In fact, during the response to the financial crisis, when he was a Fed governor Warsh criticized the Bernanke Fed for holding rates too low.
-Warsh warned the policy would likely lead to runaway inflation.
+In fact, when he was a Fed governor he criticized the Bernanke Fed for holding rates too low during the response to the financial crisis.
+Warsh warned that the policy would very likely lead to runaway inflation.
 That didn't happen.
 In fact, inflation has stayed extremely low.
-So, Warsh called it wrong.
+So Warsh called it wrong.
 Still, he has continued to be an advocate for higher rates, which Trump doesn't favor.

 Some analysts are suggesting that Trump could reappoint Yellen and get his low rates, and then appoint Powell as vice chair, since the position is now open.
 Doing so would give Trump the interest rate policy he wants but also move a conservative and a Republican into the Fed's No. 2 position.